dyxstat/METAHIT/README.md

 - `-m, --memory` — Memory limit for YaHS and SPAdes (default: 80% of available RAM)
 - `-r, --resolution` — Segment length for visualization (default 1000 bp)
 - `--bam` — Skip new Hi-C alignment by providing an existing BAM
+- `--checkm2_db` - Custom path for the CheckM2 database

 #### 9. Annotation Module
 ```bash